-Companies House displays the names and shareholdings of all company owners on public record.
-The first shareholders, who are also referred to as ‘subscribers‘, must also provide a service/contact address.
-However, any shareholders who join a company after incorporation do not have to provide address details.
+Companies House discloses the names and shareholdings of all company members (shareholders) on the public register.
+The first shareholders, who are known as ‘subscribers’, must also provide a service address (correspondence address).
+However, shareholders who join a company after incorporation do not have to provide any address details.

 Do I need to tell Companies House if a shareholder changes address?

 There is no need to tell Companies House if a shareholder’s contact address changes unless they are a subscriber and/or a Person with Significant Control (PSC).